-It is a privilege to submit to you the Annual Report of the West Virginia Children's Health Insurance Program (WVCHIP) for the fiscal year ended June 30, 2018.
+It is a privilege to submit to you the Annual Report of the West Virginia Children's Health Insurance Program (WVCHIP) for the fiscal year 2019.
 This report was prepared by the Financial Officer of WVCHIP.
 Management of WVCHIP is responsible for both the accuracy of the data presented and the completeness and fairness of the presentation, including all disclosures.
 We believe the data, as presented, are accurate in all material respects and presented in a manner that fairly reports the financial position and results of operations of WVCHIP.
 All disclosures necessary to enable the reader to gain an understanding of WVCHIP's financial activities have been included.
 It should be noted that these financial reports are unaudited and for management purposes only.

-This Annual Report is presented in four sections: introductory, financial, outreach, and statistical.
-The introductory section contains this transmittal letter, a list of the principal officers of WVCHIP, and WVCHIP's organizational chart.
-The financial section includes the financial statements and footnotes as well as certain supplementary information as required by State Code.
+This Annual Report is presented in three sections: introductory, financial, and statistical.
+The introductory section contains this transmittal letter, a list of the principal officers of WVCHIP, and WVCHIP's organizational chart as of December 2019.
+The financial section includes the basic financial statements and footnotes as well as certain supplementary information as required by WV State Code.
 Also included in the financial section is management's discussion and analysis (MD&A) which provides the reader a narrative introduction, overview and further analysis of the financial information presented.
-The outreach section provides information on outreach and health service initiatives throughout the year as well as information about the state's uninsurance rate for kids.
-The statistical section includes select quality measurement and enrollment data.
+The statistical section includes selected enrollment and quality measurement data.

-The financial statements are presented for the state fiscal year ended June 30, 2018.
-The federal fiscal year (FFY) ends September 30 and further documentation is submitted to Centers for Medicare and Medicaid Services (CMS), WVCHIP's federal oversight agency, based on that period.
+The financial statements are presented for the state fiscal year 2019.
+The federal fiscal year ended September 30, 2019 and further documentation has been submitted to Centers for Medicare and Medicaid Services (CMS), WVCHIP's federal oversight agency, based on that period.
 Certain statistical information such as pediatric quality reports, by nature, is presented on a calendar year basis as required.